 The 2021 Conference was postponed due to the Covid Pandemic.
 The good news is the Conference returned in 2022 with a new found excitement.
 The AA community was grateful to meet back in person and feel the irreplaceable connection of in person contact.
 Chris R. from Texas was the main speaker and gave a share that was worth the 2 year wait!
 His honesty and experience of working with countless alcoholics in the trenches gave hope to all the members that filled up the main sanctuary at Grace.

-These past 5 conferences have made a large difference in a lot of lives of the alcoholics who have been fortunate enough to attend.
+The previous 5 conferences held in San Francisco have made a large difference in a lot of lives of the alcoholics who have been fortunate enough to attend.
 The committee wants to extend a giant THANK YOU to everyone who has donated their time and money to make this possible.
 We have been able to donate $18,599 to the San Francisco Central Office.

-The committee is hard at work planning for the 2023 Conference.
-We have moved to a new venue in San Jose and have Wayne B. coming to share on Saturday night.
-We also have Tina A, Michael J. and Art W. coming to donate their time and share their message of AA.
+The committee is hard at work planning for the 2024 Conference, and were able to keep the same beautiful new venue in San Jose.
+Earl H. from Scottsdale, AZ. will be coming to share on Saturday night in the Main Sanctuary.
+We also have Jeffrey N. from Novato, CA, Clare B. from Sacramento and Leslie K. from Modesto coming to donate their time and share their message of AA.
 We hope to see you there!

 Sobriety by the Bay